10 Ways to Boost Your Memory

 Exercise – exercising isn’t just for the body, it also exercises your brain.
 Without nutrients, the brain’s ability to function is compromised.
 Brisk walking, swimming and dancing are excellent activities to increase blood and nutrients to the brain

 Do crossword puzzles, sudoku, read, or play cards.
-Studies have shown that doing any of these activities on a daily basis not only keep your brain active, but also help to delay memory loss, especially in those who develop dementia.
+Studies have shown that doing any of these activities on a daily basis not only keeps your brain active but also helps to delay memory loss, especially in those who develop dementia.
 So pick up the daily newspaper and work on that crossword puzzle, read a book, or enjoy a game of solitaire.

 Eliminate stress.
 Anything that causes you major stress, like anger or anxiety, will in time begin to eat away at the parts of your brain that are responsible for memory.